AditMeh/AditMeh.github.io/_posts/2025-09-05-GsplatvsOpenGL-NDC.md

 - Clip space: Perspective projection (minus the step of dividing by $$w_{camera} = z_{camera}$$, aka depth) and dividing by near plane half-width
 - Screen space: After perspective projection, but no other scaling.
 Basically just existing on the near plane, with the depth being equal to the focal length.
 - NDC space: Perspective projection and dividing by near plane half-width, to get a point in $$[-1,1]$$.

+All derivations around OpenGL and NDC space are done by referncing the bible {% cite Ahn %}

 ## Explaining the difference